Okapi Behavior-AnimalBehaviorCorner

 How Long Can an Okapi Live?

 Okapis are a rare species of mammal that is native to the African rainforest.
-They are closely related to giraffes and share their long necks and distinctive coat pattern.
+They are closely related to giraffes and share their long necks and distinctive coat patterns.
 But how long can these animals live?

 The exact lifespan of an okapi isn’t known for sure, but estimates place it at around 20-30 years in the wild.
 This is due to their vulnerability to hunting and other dangers associated with living in such a dense environment.